 - Sit down in whatever position suits you the best.

 - Meditate no longer than 20 or 30 minutes.

 - Keep your meditation practice simple and natural.
 Don’t make it complicated.

 - Don’t worry about your thoughts and don’t follow them.

-- Dedicate the merit at the end of your practice to benefit all living beings.
+- End your practice by dedicating the merit to benefit all living beings.

 - Remember the three supreme methods of motivation, contemplation, and dedication whenever you practice.